Introduction to Data Science

 Books Highly Encouraged:

-• Practical Statistics for Data Scientists: 50 Essential Concepts, Peter Bruce and Andrew Bruce.
+Practical Statistics for Data Scientists: 50 Essential Concepts, Peter Bruce and Andrew Bruce.
 O’Reilly Media, 2017.
-Text of 2nd Printing available online.
-Code available on GitHub.
+Code but not text available on GitHub.

 Other Good Online Books: